-If cinema meant many things, it also came in many physical forms.
-This page documents some of the sheer variety devices of cinema from the 1900s to the 1920s in image and text.
+If cinema meant many things, it also came in many forms.
+This page documents some of the vast range of moving image technologies and infrastructure from the 1900s to the 1920s in images.
 Where relevant, entries are matched with a text from the book.

 Amateur and home cinema